 Scope note: This property describes the location of an instance of E4 Period with respect to an E19 Physical Object.

-P8 took place on or within (witnessed) is a shortcut of the more fully developed path from E4 Period through P7 took place at, E53 Place, P156 occupies, E18 Physical Thing.
+P8 took place on or within (witnessed) is a shortcut of the more fully developed path from ‘E4 Period’ through ‘P7 took place at,’ ‘E53 Place’, ‘P156 occupies’, to ‘E18 Physical Thing’.

 It describes a period that can be located with respect to the space defined by an E19 Physical Object such as a ship or a building.
 The precise geographical location of the object during the period in question may be unknown or unimportant.